 Important WERS Values

-The whole of window U-Value measures how well a product prevents heat from escaping a home or building in winter and entering it in summer.
+The U-Value measures how well a product prevents heat from escaping a home/building in winter and entering it in summer.
 The lower the U-Value (Uw), the better the thermal efficiency product.
 U-Value (Uw) ratings generally fall between 2.00 and 2.95 for good quality double glazed products.

-Visible Transmittance (Tvw) measures how much light comes through a window.
+Visible Light Transmittance (VLT) measures how much light comes through a window.
 T is expressed as a number between 0 and 1.
-The higher the T, the amount of day light in your rooms.
+The higher the VLT, the greater the amount of daylight in your rooms.
 Everything over 0.25 is fine.

 Condensation Resistance (CR) measures how well a product resists the formation of condensation.
 CR is expressed as a number between 1 and 100.
 The higher the number, the better a product is able to resist condensation.